aishwaryyasarkar/rudder-llm-agent/README.md

 - `COLLECT_TRAINING_FOR_CLASSIFIER="true"`
 - `TRAINING_DATA_FILEPATH="<output_dir_or_csv_path>"`

-Notes: In collection mode, eviction decisions are policy-driven (no LLM/classifier inference).
+Notes: In collection mode, replacement decisions are policy-driven (no LLM/classifier inference).
 This mode is only for generating training samples.
-You must collect enough data to train the classifiers encompassing multiple datasets, hyperparameters (both GNN and eviction parameters) and partition combinations.
+You must collect enough data to train the classifiers encompassing multiple datasets, hyperparameters (both GNN and replacement parameters) and partition combinations.

 #### 4.2 Collect samples by running Rudder in collection mode: